 FirstEnergy Corp.
-(FE), an Akron, Ohio- based utility with customers in six states, reached a multiyear agreement to put its name on the Cleveland Browns’ stadium, the first time the National Football League team had a sponsor’s name on its home field.
+(FE:US), an Akron, Ohio- based utility with customers in six states, reached a multiyear agreement to put its name on the Cleveland Browns’ stadium, the first time the National Football League team had a sponsor’s name on its home field.

 The agreement comes five months after Jimmy Haslam, bought the National Football League team for more than $1 billion.

 “This is a great day for all of us and it builds on the momentum we have experienced as we enter into a new era of Cleveland Browns Football,” Haslam said in a statement.

 FirstEnergy has been a corporate partner of the Browns since 1999 and is the current scoreboard sponsor.
 Financial terms of the agreement weren’t disclosed in a joint statement.

 Once approved by the Cleveland City Council, the Browns’ stadium will become the 23rd of the NFL’s 31 venues to have a naming rights deal.
 The eight remaining NFL teams without naming rights agreements would be the Atlanta Falcons (Georgia Dome), Buffalo Bills (Ralph Wilson Stadium), Chicago Bears (Soldier Field), Cincinnati Bengals (Paul Brown Stadium), Dallas Cowboys (Cowboys Stadium), Green Bay Packers (Lambeau Field), Kansas City Chiefs (Arrowhead Stadium) and San Francisco 49ers (Candlestick Park).